-Trim Tab
+• Trim Tab

 These switches control the hydraulic trim tabs used for adjusting the attitude of the boat.
-See "Trim Tabs" on page 8-8 for more details.
+See "Trim Tabs" on page 8-7 for more details.

-Use anti-corrosion spray on the back of panels and on exposed wires to prevent corrosion that could lead to an electrical system failure.
+Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust of corrosion that could lead to an electrical system failure.